ivmai/bdwgc/README.md

-defined, then all these macros will instead be defined to their nondebugging equivalents.  (`GC_REGISTER_FINALIZER` is necessary, since pointers to objects with debugging information are really pointers to a displacement of 16 bytes form the object beginning, and some translation is necessary when finalization routines are invoked.
+defined, then all these macros will instead be defined to their nondebugging equivalents.  (`GC_REGISTER_FINALIZER` is necessary, since pointers to objects with debugging information are really pointers to a displacement of 16 bytes from the object beginning, and some translation is necessary when finalization routines are invoked.
 For details, about what's stored in the header, see the definition of the type oh in dbg_mlc.c file.)